Content Strategy

 Bounce Rate is Not the Way to Measure Content Quality…

-At Forge and Smith, we don’t spend a lot of time talking about bounce rate because it’s entirely dependent on context.
+Bounce rate went away with Google Analytics 4, to be replaced by engagement rate (the inverse of bounce rate).
+But at Forge and Smith we never spent a lot of time talking about bounce rate because it’s entirely dependent on context.

 I wrote a whole post about how a high bounce rate can be good, a low bounce rate can be bad, and how to fix bounce rate problems.
 The key takeaway is that some content is meant to fully satisfy in a single use, which means a high bounce rate is just fine.
 Other content is intended to move people down the sales funnel.
 That content should have a low bounce rate.